-On August 2, 2006, Cinemark Holdings, Inc. ("Cinemark Holdings") was formed as the Delaware holding company of Cinemark, Inc. Cinemark, Inc. is the holding company of Cinemark USA, Inc. On August 7, 2006, Cinemark USA, Inc., entered into the following agreements in which it agreed to acquire Century Theatres, Inc. ("Century") for a purchase price of approximately \$681,225 and the assumption of debt of Century of approximately \$660,000.
+On August 2, 2006, Cinemark Holdings, Inc. ("Cinemark Holdings") was formed as the Delaware holding company of Cinemark, Inc. Cinemark, Inc. is the holding company of Cinemark USA, Inc., on August 7, 2006, Cinemark USA, Inc., entered into the following agreements in which it agreed to acquire Century Theatres, Inc. ("Century") for a purchase price of approximately \$681,225 and the assumption of debt of Century of approximately \$360,000.

 - Cinemark USA, Inc., Century and Syufy Enterprises, LP ("Syufy") entered into a definitive stock purchase agreement, dated August 7, 2006 (the "Purchase Agreement"), pursuant to which CUSA agreed to acquire approximately 77% of the issued and outstanding capital stock of Century. - Syufy entered into a stock contribution and exchange agreement, dated August 7, 2006 (the "Contribution Agreement"), with Cinemark Holdings, pursuant to which Syufy has agreed to contribute the remaining shares of capital stock of Century to Cinemark Holdings, Inc. in exchange for shares of Cinemark Holdings, Inc. upon the consummation of the transactions contemplated by the Purchase Agreement.
-Of the total purchase price, \$150,000 consisted of the issuance of shares of Class A common stock of Cinemark Holdings: - The current stockholders of Cinemark, Inc. entered into a share exchange agreement (the "Exchange Agreement") pursuant to which the stockholders agreed to, prior to the consummation of the transactions contemplated by the Purchase Agreement and the Contribution Agreement, exchange their shares of Class A common stock of Cinemark, Inc. for an equal number of shares of Class A common stock of Cinemark Holdings.
+Of the total purchase price, \$150,000 consisted of the issuance of shares of Class A common stock of Cinemark Holdings; - The current stockholders of Cinemark, Inc. entered into a share exchange agreement (the "Exchange Agreement") pursuant to which the stockholders agreed to, prior to the consummation of the transactions contemplated by the Purchase Agreement and the Contribution Agreement, exchange their shares of Class A common stock of Cinemark, Inc. for an equal number of shares of Class A common stock of Cinemark Holdings.

 Upon closing of the transactions contemplated by the Purchase Agreement, the Contribution Agreement and the Exchange Agreement, Syufy will own approximately 10.8% of the issued and outstanding shares of Class A common stock of Cinemark Holdings.
 The stockholders party to the Exchange Agreement will own the remaining 89.2% of the issued and outstanding shares of Class A common stock of Cinemark Holdings.
-The stockholders party to the Exchange Agreement will own the remaining 89.2% of the issued and outstanding shares of Class A common stock of Cinemark Holdings.
-The stockholders party to the Exchange Agreement include, among others, Lee Roy Mitchell, the Company's Chairman, The Mitchell Special Trust, a trust in which Mr. Mitchell is co-trustee, certain of the Company's executive officers, Madison Dearborn Capital Partners IV, LP, the Company's majority stockholder, Quadrangle Select Partners LP, Quadrangle Capital Partners A LP, Quadrangle (Cinemark) Capital Partners LP and Quadrangle Capital Partners LP.
+The stockholders party to the Exchange Agreement include, among others, Lee Roy Mitchell, the Company's Chairman, The Mitchell Special Trust, a trust in which Mr. Mitchell is co-trustee, certain of the Company's executive officers, Madison Dearborn Capital Partners IV, LP, the Company's majority stockholder, Quadrangle Select Partners LP, Quadrangle Capital Partners LP and Quadrangle Capital Partners LP.